KrashKartMedia/plugins-admin-bar/readme.txt

 WordPress has the WP Admin Bar at the top of every site.
 On the front end of the site, you'll see the name of your site as a link to /wp-admin/.
 Under the Site Name, there is a sub-menu with quick links to the Dashboard, Themes, Widgets, and Menus.

+= What shows up when the plugin is installed on a single install of WordPress? =

 Plugin Admin Bar adds a new menu item to the quick links sub-menu, called Plugins, for a single site install.

 The new menu item has it's own sub menu with quick links to Add a new plugin, add new popular plugin, add new recommended plugin, add new favorite plugin, view active plugins, and view inactive plugins.

+= What shows up when the plugin is installed on a multisite install of WordPress and I am a Super Admin? =

-Plugin Admin Bar adds two new menu item to the quick links sub-menu, called Plugins and Network Plugins, for a multisite install.
+Plugin Admin Bar adds two new menu item to the quick links sub-menu, called Plugins and Network Plugins, for a multisite install, as long as you are the Super Admin of the multisite network.

 The two new menu items have their own sub menu items with quick links to Add a new network plugin, add new popular plugin, add new recommended plugin, add new favorite plugin, view network active plugins, and view network inactive plugins, and view network must use plugins.
 You can also view plugins active or inactive for a single site.

+= What shows up when the plugin is installed on a multisite install of WordPress and I am an Admin? =

+If you are a single site admin, on multisite, you'll only see all plugins, active & inactive plugins in the dropdown menu item.

 See screenshots for more information.